 3.2 Prevalence of chicken diseases and conditions by production type and age

-The broiler chickens were divided into three groups according to ages likely group A (1-10 days), group B (12-20 days) and group C (1-32 days).
-Prevalence of IBD (31.78%) was calculated significantly higher among all diseases and followed by visceral gout (16.82%), Mycoplasmosis and Omphalitis (10.28%) in broiler bird.
-Prevalence for Omphalitis (58.82%) was estimated as higher among all diseases found in group A within study period while, Visceral gout (25.00%) was the most dominant in Group B, followed by IBD (21.15%).
-In broiler group C, occurrence of mycoplasmosis (10.53%) was counted highest among the prevail diseases and all three age groups are susceptible to this infection.
+The broiler chickens were divided into three groups according to ages group A (1-10 days), group B (12-20 days), and group C (1-32 days).
+Prevalence of IBD was calculated significantly higher among all diseases and followed by visceral gout (16.82%), Mycoplasmosis, and Omphalitis in broilers.
+Prevalence for Omphalitis was estimated as higher among all diseases found in Group A within the study period while, Visceral gout was the most dominant in Group B, followed by IBD.
+In broiler group C, the occurrence of mycoplasmosis was counted highest among the prevailing diseases and all three age groups are susceptible to this infection.
 One important observation is that 12 to 20 days birds are more prone to different diseases and conditions than chick and mature birds.
-Some co-infections also recorded where IBD combined with Coccidiosis, E. coli, and CCRD and prevalence was 2.80% for each (Table 3).
+Some co-infections were also recorded where IBD combined with Coccidiosis, E. coli, and CCRD (Table 3).

-Table 3: Distribution of diseases and conditions (N = 107) in broiler in Kishoreganj from June, 2019 up to October, 2019.
+Table 3: Distribution of diseases and conditions (N = 107) in broilers in Kishoreganj from June 2019 up to October 2019.